US Intelligence Community Has Lost Credibility Due To Leaks

 Also, how is it that the federal government can monitor its citizenry ala The Patriot Act, but it can't even figure out who's leaking classified information to the press?

-The Five Eyes [wikipedia.org] intelligence alliance is a group of Anglophone countries which operate under a treaty for joint cooperation in signals intelligence.
-Effectively neutralizing leaks, which are a thing of the past, since both the United States and United Kingdom are both members of the Five Eyes alliance.

-Every admin in living memory leaked like a seive; (Score:2)
+Every admin in living memory leaked like a seive; (Score:4, Interesting)

 ... and yet leaking is almost never punished, much less prosecuted.